winding machine application - Energy Storage

 where f is frequency, N is number of turns, A is core cross-section area, and B is flux density.

-Winding Techniques & Leakage Control
+Winding Design & Leakage Control

 Core and winding layout of rectangular transformer design